hutchins/zombielabs.github.io/index.md

 ## What have you built?

 Top secret.
-Our entire team has U.S. Secret clearance and are certified security experts.
+Most of our entire team has U.S. Secret clearance and are certified security experts.

 ## Are you available for hire?